Dominic Picard: Sherbrooke Vert & Or

 On December 6, 2022, it was announced that Picard had been named the offensive coordinator and offensive line coach for the Sherbrooke Vert & Or.
 He spent one season with the team before resigning on November 16, 2023, after the school decided not to renew the contract of head coach Mathieu Lecompte.

 Picard's contribution with the program showed a huge improvement in one season.
 The first improvement was protecting the Quarterback, where his Offensive Line reached the best number allowing the lowest number of Sacks since 2015 with 14, where the previous year, the Oline allowed a total of 27.

 His contribution also helped the Offense reaching the best numbers on Total Offense since 2015.

 Toronto Argonauts

 On January 22, 2024, it was announced that Picard had joined the Toronto Argonauts to serve as their running backs coach.
 On November 17, 2024, Picard won a second Grey Cup, this time as a coach, as the Argonauts defeated the Winnipeg Blue Bombers in the 111th Grey Cup.
+After two years in that capacity, he was named the offensive line coach on January 8, 2026.